Louis Untermeyer: Life and career

 On May 1, 1935, Untermeyer joined the League of American Writers (1935–1943), whose members included Lillian Hellman, Dashiell Hammett, Frank Folsom, Alexander Trachtenberg, I.F.
 Stone, Myra Page, Millen Brand, and Arthur Miller.
 (Members were largely either Communist Party members or fellow travelers.)

-In 1950, Untermeyer was a panelist during the first year of the What's My Line? television quiz program.
+In 1950, Untermeyer was a panelist during the first year of What's My Line?, the popular television quiz program.
 According to Bennett Cerf, Untermeyer would sign virtually any piece of paper that someone placed in front of him, and Untermeyer inadvertently signed a few Communist proclamations.
-According to Cerf, Untermeyer was not at all a communist, but he had joined several suspect societies that made him stand out.
+According to Cerf, Untermeyer was not a communist, but he had joined several suspect societies that drew attention to him.
 He was named during the hearings by the House Committee on Un-American Activities investigating communist subversion.
 The Catholic War Veterans and right-wing organizations began hounding Untermeyer.
-Goodson-Todman, producer of the show, did not act on the protests against Untermeyer for some time, but finally war veterans began picketing outside the New York City television studio from which What's My Line? was telecast live.
+Goodson-Todman, producer of What's My Line?, did not act on the protests against Untermeyer for some time but finally, war veterans began picketing the CBS television studios in New York City where What's My Line? was broadcast.
 The pressure became too great, and the sponsor Jules Montenier, inventor of Stopette deodorant, said, "After all, I'm paying a lot of money for this.
 I can't afford to have my product picketed."